Bulletin for International Taxation

 Ethics and disclosures

-The Bulletin for International Taxation subscribes to the publishing industry best practices and guidance provided by the Committee on Publication Ethics (COPE), as detailed in the IBFD Publication Ethics and Malpractice Statement, and supports efforts to eliminate plagiarism.
+The Bulletin for International Taxation subscribes to the publishing industry best practices and guidance provided by the Committee on Publication Ethics (COPE) and supports efforts to eliminate plagiarism, as detailed in the IBFD Publication Ethics and Malpractice Statement and IBFD Plagiarism Policy.

-Information on copyright transfer, self-archiving and the use and reproduction of the final work may be found under Authors & Contributors
+Information on copyright transfer, self-archiving the use and reproduction of the final work and author remuneration may be found here.